Digital Artist in Residence Exchange

 Their project, titled ‘A Collection of Disarticulated Bones’ comprises short film, installation and a touring performance that intends to create a polyvocal response to different foundation myths of the Global North: institutional, pop cultural and embodied.
 Ruth Clinton and Niamh Moriarty are interested in how decisions relating to preservation and presentation can shape national and individual identities, in the context of imperialism, late capitalism, rising ethno-nationalism and polarised public debate on both sides of the Atlantic.
 This new body of work will be presented at TULCA Festival of Visual Arts, Galway, Virginia Tech New Music + Technology Festival and Solas Nua, an organisation for Irish contemporary arts in Washington D.C..

-Ruth and Niamh are giving a talk as part of the TULCA Festival at Galway City Museum, 2pm Tuesday 5 Nov.
+Ruth and Niamh gave a talk as part of the TULCA Festival at Galway City Museum, 2pm Tuesday 5 Nov.

 See their talk at Virgina Tech here.